Do you ever compare yourself to others? Does the grass seem to look greener on other lawns??

 It took a little while for me to remember the detour was there and ended up making U-turns the first several times on my way to town.
 The detour route was on a road that has a significantly slower speed limit than my normal route so it increased my drive time too.

 This detour was a bit of an annoyance, but it really wasn’t that big of a deal.
-In this situation I had two choices, I could chose to be frustrated at the situation, get upset and be irritated by the detour; or I could accept the detour and make the ride enjoyable for me and my kiddos.
-There was nothing I could do to change the detour, so I chose to accept it, take it, and enjoy the ride.
+I really didn't want to take the detour, but in this situation I had two choices.
+I could chose to be frustrated at the situation, get upset and be irritated by the detour; or I could accept the detour and make the ride enjoyable for me and my kiddos.
+I chose to accept it, take it, and enjoy the ride.

 At the time the road construction was going near our home, my family had actually been sick on and off for several weeks.
 Thankfully, I managed to not get sick during that time, but emotionally I was down.
 I was tired and my patience was wearing thin.
 Being mom, wife, and nurse 24/7 to all members of the family is exhausting!
 Caring for my sick family stretches me beyond my capacity.
 This bout of illness though was different for me in that it brought awareness to my unhealthy attitude about sickness, really with life interruptions in general.